caiocmb7/portfolio/2. (Computer Vision) - Vehicle License Plate Detection/README.md

         * path = location where the dataset was placed
         * folder_name = name of the folder that will be created and where the script results will be allocated
-        * show_steps = good method for when using manual detection, where it can show step-by-step what is happening with the image to be transcribed.
+        * show_steps = good method for when using manual detection, where it can show step-by-step what is happening with the image to be transcribed. (opcional)
+        * save_fig = save images with bounding boxes around detected license plates. (opcional)

 2. The second solution uses YOLOv5, training the model and using YOLOv5's own resource to crop the images where the respective car plates are located.
 After that, there are three options for extracting the plate characters, using EasyOCR, Pytesseract or KerasOCR.